 The Trust established a tax-deferred employee savings plan under Section 401(k) of the Internal Revenue Code, with an effective date of January 1, 1988.
 The plan allows employees to defer a percentage of their salaries within limits set by the Internal Revenue Code with the Trust matching contributions by employees of up to 6% of their salaries.
-The total employer contributions and expenses under the plan were approximately \$146,300 and \$133,500 for the years ended December 31, 2014 and 2013, respectively.
+The total employer contributions and expenses under the plan were approximately \$184,100 and \$146,300 for the years ended December 31, 2015 and 2014, respectively.

 The Trust and CRMC (collectively, the Employer) established a nonqualified, unfunded deferred compensation plan in accordance with Section 409A of the Internal Revenue Code, with an effective date of November 1, 1995.
 The plan was most recently amended and restated effective January 1, 2005 and is maintained primarily for the purpose of providing deferred compensation to senior management.
 The plan allows participants to defer up to 100% of any bonuses and any other incentive compensation paid during the year, as well as up to 25% of their base salaries.
 Participant accounts are credited monthly with a hypothetical rate of return based on the investment options offered by the Employer and chosen by the participant.
 However, the Employer is not obligated to purchase any investments selected.
 Any and all payments made to participants pursuant to the plan shall be made from the general assets of the Employer.
 All participant accounts under the plan shall be for bookkeeping purposes only and do not represent claims against specific assets of the Employer.
-The plan does not create a trust of any kind or a fiduciary relationship.
-Other than calculating and applying hypothetical rates of return to participant accounts, no other Employer contributions shall be made.
-For the years ended
+The plan does not create a trust of any kind or a Other than calculating and applying hypothetical rates of return to fiduciary relationship. participant accounts, no other Employer contributions shall be made.
+For the years ended December 31, 2015 and 2014, deferred compensation expense due to participant-elected investment returns totaled approximately \$1,500 and \$6,600, respectively.
+As of December 31,

-December 31, 2014 and 2013, deferred compensation expense due to participant-elected investment returns totaled approximately \$6,600 and \$12,000, respectively.
-As of December 31, 2014 and 2013, deferred compensation liabilities totaled approximately \$156,000 and \$1,182,000, respectively.
-There were no employee contributions to the plan during the years ended December 31, 2014 and 2013.
+2015 and 2014, deferred compensation liabilities totaled approximately \$89,000 and \$156,000, respectively.
+There were no employee contributions to the plan the years ended December 31, 2015 and 2014.